josemanuelperez91/nodepop2/README.md

     cd nodepop2
     npm install

-Create a .env file with the same constants as the .dev.env, or rename it to make it your .env file
+Create a .env file with the same constants as the .dev.env

+    touch .env

+or rename it to make it your .env file

+    rename  .dev.env  .env

 ## Development